oxerz8/Fitness-tracker-Data-Analysis/README.md

 ## Results

-The results of the analysis, including the identified smart device usage trends, potential customers for personalized diet plans, and optimized marketing plans, will be presented in the project report.
+The results of the analysis, including the identified smart device usage trends, potential customers for personalized diet plans, and optimized marketing plans, are presented in the MS Excel workbooks in the repository.

 ## Contributing